EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 to do list:
-finish the login for customer
+finish the login for customer(we just identify the pin code) maybe firstname,lastname

-html for transactions
-show list of customers and option their balances show transaction history for specified account link our python function to the Html remove app.py error in app employee is everywhere we need to differenciate the error message
+show list of customers and option their balances show transaction history for specified account

+remove app.py,employee
+error in app employee is everywhere we need to differenciate the error message

 class user abstract, inheritances